Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Results

-The decrease in the turbulence magnitude is evident from the fitting model.
+The decrease in the turbulence magnitude is evident from the fit.
 Both HD, MHD and MHD+TC fits start at a similar turbulence magnitude at $\xi \sim 10^{-2}$ with $V'_{\rm{ML}}\sim 0.6 v_{\stream,0}$.
 However, the MHD and MHD+TC fit exhibits a steeper slope, resulting in a further decrease in the turbulent velocity down to $V'_{\rm{ML}}\sim 0.1 v_{\stream,0}$.

 The more pronounced decrease in turbulent velocity illustrates the direct impact of MHD and TC as they dampen the KHI growth.
 In the case of a magnetic field, the amplified field creates a tension force that counteracts the KHI growth, hence, stabilising the stream.
-For thermal conduction, the diffusion of either the mixing layer or the stream can also further reduce the KHI growth, thereby stabilising the stream against KHI and lowering the mixing of the stream and the CGM.
+For thermal conduction, the diffusion of either the mixing layer or the stream can further reduce the KHI growth, thereby stabilising the stream against KHI and reducing the mixing of the stream and the CGM.